 Finally, do a reality check and involve your team in the process.

-From our research during COVID, frequent feedback is that everyone’s having online meetings to stay connected, but many of these meetings aren’t productive.
+From our research, online meetings keep us connected, but many of these meetings aren’t productive.
 To help, we’ve developed tools and interactive online events to support leaders and build thriving remote teams.

-- Connect and explore ideas and best practice with peer leaders at an online Collaborative Circle.
+- Connect and explore ideas and best practice by joining our DIY online community.

-- Learn how to facilitate interactive online problem-solving, team-building and brainstorming events using our Firebox methodology.
+- Learn how to facilitate interactive online problem-solving, team-building and brainstorming using our Firebox methodology.